jcreamer898/universal-apps-lessons-from-the-trenches/slides/content/index.md

 ### Agenga

+- Can you even universal app bro?
 - Unit test EVERY SINGLE state change
 - Be careful passing anonymous functions
 - Use Enzyme
 - Memoize selectors to be sure you don’t change more state than you realize
 - Passing in state through props is an anti-pattern
 - Don't over use route params with react router because you can rightly couple logic to your business logic

+---

+### Can you even universal app bro?

+* Progressive enhancement
+*

+???

+---

+---

 ---